WHY YOU SHOULD ALWAYS HAVE A DUI LAWYER

 Second, a mere DUI arrest carries significant consequences.
 The arresting officer typically confiscates your license and replaces it with a temporary one that expires in 30 days.
 Within 10 days after your arrest, if you fail to contact the Department of Motor Vehicles (“DMV”) to schedule an administrative per se hearing, your license will be suspended.
 There are tactical considerations about the kind of hearing that you should have.
 The hearings may be either in person or telephonic.
 Each has its advantages and pitfalls.
 The hearing itself is completely different than a criminal hearing.
 The rules of evidence are much less rigorous (disadvantage to you), and the level of proof that the DMV must show to sustain a suspension of your license is far less than in a criminal case (again, a disadvantage to you).

-Third, convictions for DUIs carry significant consequences.
-Among them are loss of license, jail, fines and mandatory attendance of alcohol programs.
+Third, convictions for DUIs carry significant potential consequences.
+Among them can be the loss of license, jail, fines and mandatory attendance of alcohol programs.
 For example, the time that a person loses his or her driving privileges depends on the facts of each case.

 Fourth, the facts of the case may also cause the person to be subjected to greater fines and/or periods of incarceration.
 Excessive speed over the posted limit may result in an enhanced jail sentence.
 Similarly, if a driver’s blood level alcohol equals or exceeds .15% at the time of driving, the driver may incur enhanced penalties.
 If a person has children in the car at the time of the DUI, the driver may receive additional penalties.
 Also, if a person operates a vehicle while intoxicated and is involved in an accident, the driver may face additional penalties.
 Furthermore, if the person has a prior criminal record, the driver may face greater penalties.
 Lastly, if the person is under 21, there are greater penalties.